-At the start I tried to draw in sunlight but the shifting sun forced me to chase the forms across the page in skittering lines.
+At the start I tried to draw in sunlight, but the shifting sun forced me to chase the forms across the page in skittering lines.
 Instead of capturing forms, I diagrammed fruitless human endeavor.

 The source objects of these drawings are essential and meaningless.
-They have to be complex enough to exceed my skills forcing me to pursue and invent.
+They have to be complex enough to exceed my skills, forcing me to pursue and invent.

 There is an unexpected world in shadows.
 A form can be utterly familiar while completely unrecognizable.
-I choose objects that are intimate and figurative in nature; a horn, a bicycle, a wheel, a glass.
+I choose objects that are intimate and figurative in nature: a horn, a bicycle, a wheel, a glass.

 The nature and subject of my inquiry shifts with each new drawing.
-Many use the tone of shadows to examine the space between the intimate object (this is my glass, I hold it in my hand, I got it from my family; which holds experiences and relationships.) and, the simple mundane object that is a glass.
+Many use the tone of shadows to examine the space between the intimate object (this is my glass, I hold it in my hand, I got it from my family, which holds experiences and relationships.) and the simple mundane object that is a glass.

-Kenneth Baker said about my work “she has piled up shadows…to create pictorial structures that wink with recognizable details but finally force the eye to surrender to their sheer graphic brilliance.”Read Less
+Kenneth Baker said about my work, “She has piled up shadows…to create pictorial structures that wink with recognizable details but finally force the eye to surrender to their sheer graphic brilliance.”Read Less